 What are the responsibilities and job description for the Grants Manager position at Harris County?

-Position Description:
+Position Description

-The Grants Manager will provide direction and oversight for Grants division and will manage staff.
-The position will lead development of proposals for federal/state grants, develop and conduct calls for projects/partners, and will conduct grant administration and coordination.
+The Grants Manager will provide direction and oversight for the Grants division and will manage staff.
+The position will lead the development of proposals for federal/state grants, develop and conduct project and partner calls, and oversee grant administration and coordination.
 The position will manage and track the grant proposal process and provide regular updates to leadership.
-The position will include preparation, writing, and editing grant proposal submissions in accordance with grant, industry and/or agency requirements.
-A key responsibility of this position is to lead grant application development and completion to ensure deadlines are met.
-This will require the accurate tracking of key steps with associated time frames and both internal and external deadlines.
-This position will be called upon to provide summary updates on agency grant opportunities and current efforts.
+The position will include preparation, writing, and editing grant proposal submissions in accordance with grant, industry, and/or agency requirements.
+A key responsibility of this position is to lead grant application development and completion, ensuring deadlines are met.
+This will require accurate tracking of key steps, including associated time frames and both internal and external deadlines.
+This position will be called upon to provide summary updates on the agency grant.
+Lead the development of grant proposals to federal, state, foundations, and other grant-awarding organizations.

-- Management and oversight of Grants team.
+- Management and oversight of the Grants team.

 - Assemble and submit grant requests, including letters, proposals, budgets, and presentations.